 It was a changing table must-have a generation ago, but these days, many parents are forgoing baby powder, and now, the leading manufacturer of the sweet smelling powder was dealt a big financial blow.

-Johnson & Johnson was just ordered to pay almost $4.7 billion to 22 women who sued, alleging baby powder caused their ovarian cancer.
+This comes after numerous law suits, including a case that saw Johnson & Johnson ordered to pay almost $4.7 billion to 22 women who sued, alleging baby powder caused their ovarian cancer.

-A St. Louis jury says the women are right, but what does The American Academy of Pediatrics say about baby powder?
+In July 2018 St. Louis jury ruled the women were right, but what does The American Academy of Pediatrics say about baby powder?

 It was classified "a hazard" before many of today's parents were even born